-The "Regulation on Cosmetics inspection in registration and filling" was notified to TBT committee in February 2019, and the "Standard for testing work for registration/application of cosmetics", which is the sub-regulation, was announced/enforced first in September 2019.
-Concerns of these regulations are as follows.
+The "Regulation on Administration of Cosmetics Registration/Notification Examination" was notified to TBT Committee in February 2019, and was promulgated and enforced as the "Standard for Testing Work for Registration/Notification of Cosmetics" in September 2019.
+Concerns of the said Standard for Testing Work are as follows.